build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 ## Conclusion

 And that's it!
 We've set up an automated AWS deployment pipeline using GitLab and Terraform best practices.
-Now anytime you push changes to your infrastructure code, GitLab CI will trigger Terraform to deploy those changes to AWS.
+Now any time you push changes to your infrastructure code, GitLab CI will trigger Terraform to deploy those changes to AWS.

 In this post we covered configuring IAM permissions and roles for GitLab, creating S3 and DynamoDB resources to store remote state, writing a Terraform script to deploy infrastructure, setting up a .gitlab-ci.yml pipeline to execute on commits, and testing our automated deployments.